aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/draw-text/_index.md

 - **Text clipped?** Increase the rectangle size or reduce the font size.
 - **Performance concerns?** Reuse the same `Graphics` object for multiple draw operations when possible.

-## FAQ's

-### Q1: Can I use custom fonts with Aspose.Drawing for .NET?

-A1: Yes, you can specify custom fonts when creating the `Font` object in your code.

-### Q2: How can I add text effects like bold or italic?

-A2: Adjust the `FontStyle` property of the `Font` object.
-For example, use `FontStyle.Bold` for bold text.

-### Q3: Is Aspose.Drawing compatible with .NET Core?

-A3: Yes, Aspose.Drawing supports .NET Core, allowing you to use it in cross‑platform applications.

-### Q4: Can I draw text on an existing image?

-A4: Certainly!
-Load the existing image using `Bitmap.FromFile()` and then proceed with the text‑drawing steps.

-### Q5: Is there a community forum for Aspose.Drawing support?

-A5: Yes, you can find support and discuss issues on the [Aspose.Drawing forum](https://forum.aspose.com/c/drawing/44).

 ## Frequently Asked Questions

 **Q: How do I change the output format to JPEG?**